cybersader/awesome-cybersader/📁 09 - My Obsidian Stack/Obsidian Run/Obsidian Run.md

 - [ ] Figure out how to get run to work on schedule or when linting ➕ 2024-04-26

+# Turning Plugins into Markdown For Obsidian Publish

+- Install the plugin "Obsidian Run" and the plugin "Custom Save"
+-
 # Running Dataview Queries to Generate Markdown for Obsidian Publish

 - [Clarifying Question: Does this support DQL? · Issue #21 · HananoshikaYomaru/obsidian-run](https://github.com/HananoshikaYomaru/obsidian-run/issues/21)